WilliamCipriano/OpenDental-Patient-Reminder/README.md

 # OpenDental-Patient-Reminder
 Daily reminders and automatic patient confirmation for your clients from within opendental.

 This project is no longer maintained.
-(I left the dental industry) Feel free to fork it to keep it up to date.
+(I left the dental industry) Feel free to fork it to keep it up to date if you wish.
+As far as I know it still works as of this writing (April 8th 2016)

 Patient activator cost = $200 / month
 Callfire cost = $0.05 / text